petermsiegel/F-string-APL/README.md

 > Self-documenting Code fields are a useful debugging tool.

 What's an SDCF?
-An SDCF¹ allows whatever source code is in a **Code Field** to be automatically displayed literally along with the result of evaluating that code.
+An SDCF<span style="color: red;">¹</span> allows whatever source code is in a **Code Field** to be automatically displayed literally along with the result of evaluating that code.

 The source code for a **Code field** can automatically be shown in **∆F**'s output—